 Surprise Showing

 I don’t have any photos.
 They were not allowed at the time.
 I do have it on tape as I had someone record the show for me.
-When I was an elementary school teacher at the end of every school year I would surprise my students and show them the tape.
+When I was an elementary school teacher at the end of every school year I would surprise my students and show them my Wheel of Fortune tape.
 I wouldn’t tell them what I was going to show them so they were always blown away, which was pretty fun.

 And that my friends is my little story and you know what?
-I haven’t watched the show in years.
+Since then, I haven’t watched Wheel of Fortune in years.
+Go figure.

 What’s your 15-minute claim to fame?